 - Plan A is normally recommended for full-time students (i.e., students who anticipate completing in 6 semesters or less).

 - Plan B is normally recommended for part-time students (i.e., students who will require more than 6 semesters to complete).

 Students who do not complete their programs in the number of semesters listed above will be required to pay a continuance fee for each additional semester required.
-For more information on continuance and other fees, please refer to the Minimum Expense forms (2015-2016 academic year and 2016-2017 academic year).

-Important Note: All figures are in Canadian dollars and subject to change.
+All figures are in Canadian dollars and subject to change.
 Students are responsible for being aware of all fees and charges, and applicable deadlines, by referring to the University Calendar and the University Diary.
 The University Calendar is the final authority on university regulations.